-Sophie Blanchard’s Rock’n'Roll Extravaganza is a nerdy history rock concert about the life and pyrotechnic death of the first professional female air balloonist designed to be performed by an all-female+ rock band.
+Sophie Blanchard’s Rock’n'Roll Extravaganza is a nerdy history rock concert about the life and pyrotechnic death of the first professional female air balloonist designed to be performed by an all-woman+ rock band.
 A lot of the text used is contemporary poetry, much of which was written specifically about the Blanchards (mostly Sophie’s husband Jean-Pierre).
 Actually, Jean-Pierre wrote a lot, but I could not find many words of Sophie’s.
 I read many biographies about her and they all started roughly the same way “she was born…she got married.”Nothing in between.
 I thought, well, there’s a song.
 So I set about chronicling her early years by detailing Jean-Pierre’s accomplishments at the same time.

 The story of her adult life, further, seemed almost legendary in a sense and not real.
 After digging around though, I found the bulk of what seems to be known about her seems to stem from a dinner with a Dutch poet who she tormented in a stagecoach to Paris, for as comfortable as she was in the air, she hated land travel and let it be known.
 Later, he saw her fly, was astonished to find out it was the same awful woman from the stage coach, wrote her a poem, invited her to dinner where she poured out her life story to him.
 The next day she died when her fireworks display set her rig aflame.
 Now one man’s recollection of his meeting her is her history.
 I wanted to explore the objectiveness of history, most especially women’s history.
 And I wanted it to rock.